JonRivera/TwitOff/works_notes.md

 Before todays unit, It always felt like a mystery hearing how programmers can transform pictures into code.Now, I have a vague but slight understanding of whats going on with the basillica embeddings.

 What was the most challenging part of the work today, and why?
 Following the instructors python logic.
-Largely b/c I am still fairly new at working with apis as stuff.
+Largely b/c I am still fairly new at working with apis.
+I encounter some bags in ,env where I had : when I should have had an =, also had bug where  b/c I did't rest my table it didn't want to data base didn't want to accept the changes of having new fields.

 08/19